qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

 ![image](https://user-images.githubusercontent.com/111041920/235865623-88df411d-1fcd-4c51-80ba-6b45d4f821a5.png)

+Significant difference is visible above as position size was smaller

 ### 2. Number of Shares
 - Here, the available equity is multiplied with the leverage to get the Total available margin.
 We then divide this margin with the underlying equity value to get the Number of shares.